Tim-R413/Cover-Crop-Classification/README.md

 # Cover Crop image Classifier
-This is a private repository housing the data and code for a Machine Learning model that classifies species of cover crops using Tensor Flow.
+This Repository houses the data and code for a Machine Learning model that classifies species of cover crops using Tensor Flow.

 The repository will be updated in consistency with the progress made to the neural network model.